Training our future researchers and leaders

 To tackle the global challenge of AMR, high-quality PhD training is an urgent priority to ensure the next generation of researchers is equipped with the skills to make a real impact worldwide.
 GW4 hosts over 30 externally funded Doctoral Training Centres and partnerships.

 The University of Bristol is leading the Medical Research Foundation’s National PhD Training Programme in Antimicrobial Resistance Research.
-It is the only national PhD Training Programme that will train new researchers to explore ways to tackle AMR.
+It is the only national PhD Training Programme that trains new researchers to explore ways to tackle AMR.
 The University of Exeter is a partner in this cross-institutional training programme.

-The Programme supports 5 core-funded PhD students at the University of Bristol and 2 at the University of Exeter and at Exeter’s Penryn Campus.
+The Programme supports five core-funded PhD students at the University of Bristol and two at the University of Exeter and at Exeter’s Penryn Campus.
 Wider-cohort students (funded to attend the Programme’s annual conference and one residential training course during their PhD are based at Bath and Cardiff universities.

 Other GW4 Doctoral Training Programmes with an AMR and AMR-related research focus include: